adammurdoch/gradle-plugin-with-tooling-model/README.md

 - Run the application and note that all projects are configured and all models are created.
 - Run the application again without making any changes and note that no projects are configured or models created.
 - Change the build script for a project and run the application.
 The modified project should be configured and its model created.
+Other projects should not be configured (subject to the caveats below) and no other models created.

 Some things to be aware of with the current implementation for project isolation:

-- When a project changes, the settings script is run even if it hasn't changed.
+- When a project changes, the settings script is always run.
-- When a project changes, it's parent project is configured even if it hasn't changed.
+- When a project changes, its parent project is always configured.
 The parent project's model is not recreated.
-- When a project that has project dependencies changes, then the targets of the project dependencies are also configured even if they haven't changed (to allow dependency resolution to happen).
+- When a project that has project dependencies changes, then the targets of the project dependencies are also always configured (to allow dependency resolution to happen).
 Their models are not recreated.
+The next milestone will fix this.
-- When the settings file changes, then all cached state is discarded and all project configured and models created.
+- When the settings file changes, then all project configured and all models created.
 - When a project changes, then some fingerprint entries are discarded.
 It's best to modify only a single project.
 You can delete the `testbuild/.gradle/configuration-cache` directory to reset the state if Gradle gets confused.